MattKleinsmith/void-detector/README.md

 # Log

-2018-02-15: Collect data.
+2018-02-15: Collect and label data.

-- I walked down the aisles of my local grocery store while recording the shelves.
+- [x] Collect images of grocery store shelves
-- I used a grocery cart to stable my smartphone's camera and to bring the height of the camera close to the height of Focal Systems' camera.
+    - I walked down the aisles of my local grocery store while recording the shelves
-- I used the right lane of each aisle and recorded the shelves of the opposite lane.
+        - I used a grocery cart to stable my smartphone's camera and to bring the height of the camera close to the height of Focal Systems' camera
-- I walked through each aisle twice to record each side of each aisle.
+        - I used the right lane of each aisle and recorded the shelves of the opposite lane
-- The video had dimensions 640 x 480 at 30 fps.
+        - I walked down each aisle twice to record each side
-- It took 14 minutes to scan the store.
+    - The video had dimensions 640 x 480 at 30 fps

-Plan:
+    - It took 14 minutes to scan the store
-- [x] Label some data
+- [x] Label the voids
   - [x] Choose a data format
     - [x] Find and test a pipeline.
 Use its data format
       - [x] Get a sense of each detection algorithm, choose one, and choose a pipeline for it